Harelle: Paris

-On March 3, the tax farmers began to collect the new tax in Paris.
+On March 3, 1382 the tax farmers began to collect the new tax in Paris.
 Violence began in the market of Les Halles.
-About five hundred men seized and lynched the farmers.
+About 500 men seized and lynched the tax farmers.
 The mob quickly grew into the thousands and attacked the Place de Grève in search of weapons.
 They located a large store of iron mallets; Jean Froissart coined the term "maillotins", so naming their revolt.
 The newly armed mob spread out across the city attacking buildings where anything of value was thought to be.
 Churches, businesses, the homes of the wealthy, and government offices were all looted.
 The hôtel of the Duke of Anjou was seized and used as a headquarters.
 The mob lynched wealthy individuals, government officials, merchants, and Jewish moneylenders.
 The riot quickly degenerated into a pogrom, and the Jewish section of the city was attacked.
 Hundreds of Jews were murdered, their children forcibly baptized.

 The city's royal captain, Maurise de Treseguidy, led his small contingent in an attempt to stem the violence.
 The mob quickly ran chains across the streets to disable the soldiers' horses and slew them once they were trapped.
 The city council and most of the King's administration fled Paris and were soon rescued by the royal army.
 What military forces remained held onto the Grand Châtelet, a fortified royal building in the city.

-When the king arrived at the gates of Paris on March 5, the Duke of Burgundy negotiated with leaders of the mob from the city walls.
+When the king arrived at the gates of Paris on March 5, 1382, the Duke of Burgundy negotiated with leaders of the mob from the city walls.
 They offered to submit and allow the king to reenter the city if he met three conditions: abolish all royal taxes, release certain individuals imprisoned by the duke in recent months, and grant amnesty to everyone who had been involved in the Parisian revolt.
 The duke replied that the King would release the prisoners but not meet their other demands.
 Fresh violence immediately erupted in the city.
 The mob attacked the Chatelet and killed several soldiers who were unable to escape.
 The prisons of the city were opened and everyone released.
 During the night, however, the mob faded away and leaders of the city's guilds took control of the situation.
 They too refused to open the gates and offered to negotiate with the King.
 The King and his army placed Paris under siege and stopped food and supplies from entering.
 The Duke of Burgundy called on his vassals to send reinforcements, and the Dukes of Brittany and Anjou sent their own forces to assist in suppressing the rebellion.